 There are however no guidelines similar to those set in the dicta in certain English cases including The Starsin.
-Thus, it is common litigation practice that multiple defendants are sued on the bill of lading and eventually parties agree to amicably settle the claim.
+Thus, it is common litigation practice that multiple defendants are sued on the bill of lading.

 Is the proper law of the bill of lading relevant?
 If so, how is it determined?

-Where the carrier is deemed a common carrier, the Philippine Civil Code provision on common carriers that [‘t]he law of the country to which the goods are to be transported shall govern the liability of the common carrier for their loss, destruction or deterioration’, the litigation over goods destined for the Philippines is primarily governed by Philippine law.
+Where the carrier is deemed a common carrier, the Philippine Civil Code provision on common carriers applies.
+Thus, the law of the country to which the goods are to be transported shall govern the liability of the common carrier for their loss, destruction or deterioration.

-Such provision however does not preclude the application of private international law rules to determine the proper law, including giving effect to the contractual stipulation of the parties.
+Where the carriage is private, private international law rules to determine the proper law may apply, including giving effect to the contractual stipulation of the parties.
 This is however subject to such foreign law not being contrary to Philippine law.